ok-hoff/f23-project-3-ok_hoff/README.rst

 7) Reference Executables
 -----------------------------------

-Provided for you is a reference executable file called ``pzip_instructor``.
+Provided for you are three reference executable files:
-It is a working version of the project that scored 100% in the autograder.
+* ``pzip_instructor_isengard``: It is a working version of the project that scored 100% in the autograder.
 You may use it to help understand the behavior of a working project as well as double check any of your outputs.
 It is included in this template repository and can be run with ``./pzip_instructor``.
 Things to keep in mind about the reference executable:
   * It was developed on Isengard and is only guaranteed to work on Isengard.
   * This solution is not the ideal solution.
 If you are running it on the input_huge, out of three runs, it will have a WALL TIME < 1.5 and a PE > .75 which is expected of your submission as well.
   * It is an instructor version and you may not execute it from within your own code.
 You will recieve a zero if you do!
+* ``pzip_instructor_arm`` and ``pzip_instructor_x86``: These binaries are the solutions compiled for the docker images you are working on.
+You may use these binaries to make sure that your code is functionally working probably.
+  * Please do not use docker binaries for performance evaluation, since the performance of your development machine will vary.
+Use Isengard binary on Isengard to compare your performance to the solution.

 8) Collaboration Policy
 --------------------